-In North Western Laikipia, on the shoulder of the rift looking over Lake Baringo lies a 100 thousand acre ranch called Ol Ari Nyiro.
+In North Western Laikipia, on the shoulder of the rift over looking Lake Baringo lies a 100,000 acre ranch called Ol Ari Nyiro.
 The North Western boundary is home to the Pokot tribe, an unusual mixture of pastoralist, cultivator and hunter gatherer.
-It was close to this North Western Boundary at 7.30 am on the 20th of September the Kukwa patrol group on Ol Ari Nyiro heard the squeals of a baby elephant below their base near Kudu Dam.
+It was close to this North Western Boundary at 7.30am on 20th September 2005 that the Kukwa patrol group on Ol Ari Nyiro heard the squeals of a baby elephant below their base near Kudu Dam.
 On closer inspection they discovered a tiny calf, confused, alone and abandoned with no elephants to be seen any where in the area.
 The baby, desperate for company, followed them back to their camp, and from there the rangers contacted Sean Outram who works on the ranch and told him about their tiny little orphan.
 Sean drove to the camp and collected the calf, and loaded her in the back of his vehicle, contacted the Trust in Nairobi, and headed to the closest airstrip to wait for the rescue aircraft.

 20 September 2005

 Date of Birth (approximate)

 Man-made cause for separation

 Monthly email update on your orphan and the project.

 Access to special content; latest Keepers' Diaries, videos and photos

 On Friday 10th September 2021 Makena arrived at the Ithumba Stockades with a newborn baby by her feet!
 Makena, along with her ex orphan friends, had returned to Ithumba recently, having obviously made a conscious decision to position herself close to home to give birth to her firstborn.